lukso-network/docs/docs/networks/advanced-guides/withdrawal-update.md

    - [LUKSO Testnet Consensus Explorer](https://explorer.consensus.mainnet.lukso.network/)
 3. View the validator’s details and open the **Withdrawals** section
    - If you see withdrawals, the withdrawal credentials are working correctly
-   - If there are no withdrawals, they are still disabled

-If you don't see any withdrawals, follow this guide to set a withdrawal address.
+   - If the withdrawal section is greyed out, you can enable them by following this guide

 </div>